Biden team defends worker vaccine rule, wants cases combined

 The U.S. Department of Justice said in court filings Monday that one of the federal circuit courts should be chosen at random on Nov.
 16 to hear the cases.

-At least 27 states plus several businesses and associations filed a dozen legal challenges in at least six federal appeals courts after the Occupational Safety and Health Administration released its rules last week.
+At least 27 states plus several businesses and associations filed legal challenges in at least six federal appeals courts after the Occupational Safety and Health Administration released its rules last week.
 All the states have a Republican governor or attorney general.

 Over the weekend, judges on the New Orleans-based 5th Circuit U.S. Court of Appeals paused the rule from taking effect, saying it raises “grave statutory and constitutional issues.”
 White House spokeswoman Karine Jean-Pierre on Monday expressed confidence that the COVID-19 vaccine mandate can withstand any legal challenges.